 What you will need to do at first is take measurements of the wall you are willing to soundproof.
 This is very important.
 Because without the measurements you won’t be able to cut the acoustic foam accordingly.
 So take a scale and measure things out.

 Now, that you have taken the measurements of the wall.
 You will need to cut the foam panels accordingly.
 This is where a hand saw will come very handy.
 Start with one or two panels first because otherwise, you will just end up ruining everything.
 Now, when it comes to panels there are a number of different of them out there.
 However, all of them are not the same.
 And they carry differences.
 Check out 12 Pack- Acoustic Panels Studio Foam Wedges from Foamily on Amazon.

 We would suggest you go for the 12 Pack- Acoustic Panels Studio Foam Wedges from Foamily.
 Because at a good price point they do the job of blocking sound more than well.
 The panels come in three different colors.
 So you can choose the one that suits your room the best.
 It has a 12 pack and 24 pack option with the 12 pack covering 2 square feet.
 Each tile is 1 square foot of 1-inch thick acoustic wedge.
-These panels are very well and contain soundproofing capabilities.
-They contain a very nice overall package and you really can’t go wrong with it.
+These panels are very good and contain soundproofing capabilities and you really can’t go wrong with it.